Posted by: Kaplan Real Estate Education

 2. You’re Going to Need a Plan

 When newly licensed real estate agents fail, it’s usually because they didn’t think about that period of time between passing their exam and cashing their first commission check.
 You need to set goals, as well as develop a business plan and marketing plan.
 That plan should include metrics and daily activities all driven toward helping you meet your goals.
 Hold yourself accountable to the goals you’ve established and the tasks you’ve identified to help you get there.
+This video has more information about business plans and real estate.

 3. You Should Have a Small Nest Egg